 We are driven by the conviction that serious academic work in religious studies, informed by the richness of the Christian intellectual and moral tradition, prepares students for leadership in many kinds of careers, and equips them to play transformative roles in whatever context they may find themselves.

-In the Religion Department students are mentored by faculty members who are experts in their fields and passionate about their work.
+Students are mentored by faculty members who are experts in their fields and passionate about their work.
 At graduation they are prepared to take positions of leadership in missions and ministry roles as well as other transformative callings, or to pursue further education in seminary or graduate school with a view to a career in religious and theological education.

 Faculty Engagement in Mission and Ministry

-Religion Department faculty members bring extensive ministry and cross-cultural experience to their teaching and mentoring of students.
+Faculty members bring extensive ministry and cross-cultural experience to their teaching and mentoring of students.
 Two members of the department are pastors of Birmingham churches.
 Between them, department faculty members have over 70 years of ministry and missionary experience and they have preached, presented, taught, or ministered in Angola, Australia, Austria, Brazil, Canada, the Czech Republic, El Salvador, England, France, Greece, India, Israel, Italy, Kenya, Malaysia, Namibia, the Netherlands, the Philippines, Portugal, Russia, Scotland, South Africa, South Korea, Switzerland, Thailand, Turkey, the Vatican, Vietnam and Wales.